sc2kfix/sc2kfix/hooks/hooks.md

 - `timeSetEvent()`

 ### Type 2: FARPROC call thunk hooks
 SimCity 2000 for Windows was written using an early MFC library that uses a lot of thunks to man-in-the-middle relative offset calls with `jmp imm32` instructions.
 This is extremely useful for us as we can overwrite those `jmp imm32` instructions to point at our own code with the `NEWJMP()` macro, and after we're done we can just call back into the original SimCity 2000 code and return to the caller.
+Starting in 0.6-dev there are also macros for doing the same but with conditional branch instructions.

 Currently, sc2kfix hooks the following call thunks this way:
 - 0x401F9B (`jmp 0x480140`) -- intercepts loading WAV files into the SC2K internal sound buffers